Go to content

 Change your preliminary income assessment when your financial situation changes

-Your preliminary income assessment is your tax budget for the coming year.
 The information you enter in your preliminary income assessment is the basis for your tax assessment notice.

 So, remember to enter your expected non-Danish income in your preliminary income assessment and don't forget to change the figures if your income changes.